sugarkube/sugarkube/README.md

 We will also provide non-trivial sample kapps to demonstrate all of the above.

 ## Project Status
 Sugarkube is at the inception phase.
 We shortly expect to have a proof-of-concept, then we'll start documenting the architecture and quickstarts.
-Once we have all of that we'll be ready for feedback and to roll out to early adopters for on non-critical projects.
+Once we have all of that we'll be ready for feedback and to roll out to early adopters for non-critical projects.